jonfernq/Learning/Algorithms/DivideAndConquer/DivideAndConquer2.md

 The substitution method is a useful technique for analyzing the time complexity of recursive algorithms, as it provides a systematic approach to derive the overall time complexity of the algorithm based on the recurrence relation.
 It helps in understanding the performance characteristics of recursive algorithms and in making informed decisions about algorithm design and optimization.

 ---
-> Provide examples of the 'divide and conquer' approach
+> What are the applications of the divide and conquer approach?
+Provide Examples.

+- **Sorting:** Merge Sort, Quick Sort, and Heap Sort.

 **1. Merge Sort:** Merge Sort is a sorting algorithm that uses the divide and conquer approach to sort an array of elements.
 It divides the array into two halves, recursively sorts the two halves, and then merges the sorted halves to obtain the final sorted array.